keptn/lifecycle-toolkit/docs/content/en/docs/use-cases/hpa.md

 ```

 As we can see in this example, we are now referring to the `KeptnMetric`
-we applied earlier, and tell `HPA` to scale up our application, until our
+we applied earlier, and tell HPA to scale up our application, until our
 target value of `5` for this metric is reached, or the number of replicas
 has reached a maximum of `10`.

-Now if the load of the application is high enough, we will be able to see
+If the load of the application is high enough, we will be able to see
 the automatic scaling of our application:

 ```shell